JakobBruenker/ghc-proposals/proposals/0000-lambda-layout.md

     allowing lambda expressions to have multiple clauses.
 This was not
     implemented: The most obvious approach of turning `\` into a layout herald had the disadvantage of making some common idioms invalid.
-    - The syntax extension of introduced in this proposal is fully backwards compatible with those idioms.
+    - The syntax extension introduced in this proposal is fully backwards compatible with those idioms.

 This proposal, then, aims to overcome the shortcomings of lambda expressions